Willey House (New Hampshire): Tourist attraction

 Hawthorne was inspired by the Willey tragedy to write a short story titled "The Ambitious Guest" in 1835, while Cole noted in his diary that "The site of the Willey House, with its little patch of green in the gloomy desolation, very naturally recalled to mind the horrors of the night when the whole family perished beneath an avalanche of rocks and earth."

 Horace Fabyan, who was a merchant and a speculator in the emerging tourism industry, took control of the Willey House in 1845 and converted it into a 50-bed hotel.
 Visitor interest in the effects of the disastrous storm waned over time, despite the efforts of people such as Benjamin Willey to maintain and profit by it by offering guided tours of the house for a fee.
-It had become old news and nature had taken it course to cover much of the scenic damage.
+It had become old news and nature had taken its course to cover much of the scenic damage.

 The site of the house and the landslide is now an interpretive center within Crawford Notch State Park.